WP Review Slider Pro Review: Display Facebook, Google, And Yelp Reviews On WordPress

 WP Review Slider Pro Review: What The Plugin Does

-First off, WP Review Slider helps you automatically import reviews from the three most trusted review sites:
+First off, WP Review Slider Pro helps you automatically import reviews from more than ninety trusted review sites, including:

-Beyond those three, you can also manually enter reviews, though I think it looks much more trustworthy to embed the actual reviews because it proves the review is real.
+Beyond these popular review services, you can also manually enter reviews, though I think it looks much more trustworthy to embed the actual reviews because it proves the review is real.

 All of these reviews are stored in your actual database, which eliminates the need to query external services for each page load.